FREQUENTLY ASKED QUESTIONS

 How often do I need to refresh my Microblading?

-On average, between 10 and 12 months.
-With oily skin, it can be at 6 months.
+On average, between 12 months to 2 years.
+With oily skin, it can be at 9 months.
 If your unsure if your in need of a Colour Boost for your Microblading, please book in for a Brow Check Appointment before booking a full Colour Boost Application.

 Is it painful?